jnozzi/cocoadev.com/markdown/BaseSixtyFour.md

 But this has a potential error (I think). realloc is supposed to do inplace modification of a pointer if the new size is smaller than the original malloc.
 Visit  for more info .But it seems that rarely (I think when malloc is busy, and wants to compact?) it actually changes the pointer, to that you should called bytes = realloc(bytes, smallerSize).
 Or perhaps it only happens with debug malloc on.
 Either way its better to be safe.
 I was (I think) running into this when calling on multiple threads, with heavy C++ allocation/deallocation  going on in other threads.

-One way to see this is to run it with the 'Enable Guard Malloc' set in the General/XCode run menu.
+One way to see this is to run it with the 'Enable Guard Malloc' set in the XCode run menu.
 It will then trip up often.
 So I guess its dangerous to simply call realloc(bytes, size) - you should always assign.
 Turn on Malloc guarding, then try this:

  char* oldPtr = bytes;